RESURGENT INDIA KNOWLEDGE SERIES PRESENTS

 Long term measures

-⇒ Revisit and implement delivery mechanism in National Urban Transport policy
+⇒ Revisit and implement the delivery mechanism in the National Urban Transport policy

-⇒ Focus on Transit oriented development, which envisages housing multi-activity (businesses,leisure and resi) zones to limit the movement and reduce long-distance travelling.
+⇒ Focus on Transit-oriented development, which envisages housing multi-activity (businesses, leisure and rest) zones to limit the movement and reduce long-distance travelling.

-⇒ Public sector should appropriate data acquisition and analysis through voluntary surveys by passengers detailing their baseline trip.and statistics.
+⇒ The public sector should appropriate data acquisition and analysis through voluntary surveys by passengers detailing their baseline trip. and statistics.

 ⇒ Improve IT enabled systems in modes where IT infrastructure is below average.